MelanieHsieh/melaniehsieh.github.io/_posts/2020-11-06-audiobook.md

 Here comes the fun part.
 I used Google's **gTTS Library** to process text into speech.
 They offer a wide range of language, including Cantonese, Mandarin, English, French etc. I then wrote a simple script to tell the program to read every character from the PDF document I generated previously.

-However, here comes the problem.
-Since the gTTS Library isn't advanced enough to pronounce every single Chinese character, it often skips through some vocabulary such as **'⼦', '一', '黑'** and many more.
-This made the whole audio book sound cut and not complete.
+However, the gTTS Library isn't the newest libary offered.
+It often skips past a few vocabulary such as **'⼦', '一', '黑'**.
+This made the whole audio book sounds incomplete making the whole user experience bad.

 ```python
 from gtts import gTTS